-- Introducing our new Birchwood Casey turkey target accompanied with different colored reactive zones within the target making it efficient and effective.
+- SPLATTERING TARGETS FOR SHOOTING - Introducing our new Birchwood Casey Pregame 12" x 18" small game animal shooting targets accompanied with different colored reactive zones within the target making it efficient and effective

-- One of the best quality of this shooting target is that it has full-color graphic images for the most realistic shooting experience building your confidence in equipment handling and enhancing your shooting skills.
+- FULL-COLOR GRAPHIC IMAGE - One of the best qualities of this splattering target is that it has full-color graphic images for the most realistic shooting experience; These shooting targets are great for use with all guns and calibers

 Once you have a shot size and load that patterns well at your first distance, move the target to a couple other distances.
 Even as close as 15 yards.